BioTheWolff/kube-grenade/README.md

 - `require-nonroot`: all containers must run as non-root
 - `restrict-container`: restrict the number of containers in a pod
 - `restrict-scale`: restrict the number of replicas in a deployment
+- `restrict-volume-types`: restrict the volume types that can be used
 - `security-context`: add several security context elements to all pods and containers
 - `block-large-images`: block images larger than 1Gb